ZsoltTanko/inline-llm-lens/docs/ARCHITECTURE.md

 The app is an `LSUIElement` (no Dock icon) menu-bar agent.
 Default activation policy is `.accessory`.

-There's one wrinkle: SwiftUI's `Settings { }` scene only presents reliably under `.regular` activation policy.
-The fix in `AppDelegate.openSettings()`:

-1. Switch to `.regular`.
+**Settings window.** We deliberately do **not** use SwiftUI's `Settings { }` scene.
+It was flakey to reopen under `.accessory` activation policy — the previous implementation used a 100 ms delay and `NSApp.sendAction(Selector(("showSettingsWindow:")), …)` to work around it, had to close the floating panel before opening Settings, and still wouldn't reliably reopen from the panel's gear button. `InlineLLMLensApp.body` now contains an empty `Settings { EmptyView() }` purely to satisfy the `App` protocol, and Settings is instead owned by `SettingsWindowController` — a singleton wrapping an `NSWindow` + `NSHostingController(rootView: SettingsRoot())`.

+`AppDelegate.openSettings()` does just three things:

+1. Flip `NSApp.setActivationPolicy(.regular)` so the window can properly become key and gets a Cmd-Tab entry.
+(This is the only reason you see a Dock icon flash while Settings is open — the trade-off we accept in exchange for a reliable, fully focusable settings window under `LSUIElement`.)
 2. `NSApp.activate(ignoringOtherApps: true)`.
-3. Close the floating panel (it sits at `.floating` and would occlude Settings).
-4. After a 100 ms delay (lets the policy switch + status-menu dismissal settle), send the `showSettingsWindow:` action.
-5. Subscribe to `NSWindow.willCloseNotification`; revert to `.accessory` when no Settings-like window remains visible.

-This makes the Dock icon appear briefly while Settings is open, then vanish.
-Don't use a global `applicationDidResignActive` handler to revert the policy — that races with window presentation and can silently kill the Settings window.
-(We tried; see [`TROUBLESHOOTING.md`](TROUBLESHOOTING.md).)
+3. `SettingsWindowController.shared.show()`.

+A `willCloseNotification` observer reverts the activation policy to `.accessory` when the Settings window closes, matching on `SettingsWindowController.isSettingsWindow(window)` (identity) rather than fragile title/identifier string heuristics.
+The floating panel is never closed by opening Settings; `FloatingPanelController`'s click-off observer ignores `resignKey` when another of our own windows becomes key (`NSApp.keyWindow !== panel`), so the panel stays put regardless of the user's click-off-behaviour setting.

-**Floating panel activation.** When invoked via the global hotkey, the panel is presented with `NSApp.activate(ignoringOtherApps: true)` followed by `panel.makeKeyAndOrderFront(nil)` so it grabs keyboard focus immediately — Esc closes, ⌘↵ sends, ⌘C copies, ⌘L opens follow-up, ⌘, opens Settings.
+**Floating panel activation and key handling.** When invoked via the global hotkey or Services, the panel is presented with `NSApp.activate(ignoringOtherApps: true)` followed by `panel.makeKeyAndOrderFront(nil)` so it grabs keyboard focus immediately.
 The panel uses `.nonactivatingPanel` in its style mask alongside the explicit `NSApp.activate` call; this combination keeps the owning app active while still allowing it to grab key focus.

+Keyboard handling is intentionally pushed *down* to the `NSPanel` subclass rather than relying on SwiftUI's `.onExitCommand` / `.keyboardShortcut`, both of which depend on a specific SwiftUI view being focused:

+- **Esc.** `FloatingPanel.cancelOperation(_:)` is overridden (and deliberately does *not* call `super` — the default walks the rest of the responder chain and, finding no handler, produces the "not valid" beep).
+It invokes an `onCancel` closure the controller installs, which first collapses the follow-up bar if open, otherwise closes the panel. `PanelView.onExitCommand` is kept as a fallback for the case where a `TextField` is first responder.
+The Settings window uses the same pattern — a private `SettingsWindow` subclass overrides `cancelOperation(_:)` to call `performClose(nil)`.
+- **⌘C.** `FloatingPanel.performKeyEquivalent(with:)` intercepts ⌘C. It first dispatches `copy:` down the responder chain via `NSApp.sendAction(#selector(NSText.copy(_:)), to: nil, …)`; if any view with an active text selection handles it, the selection goes to the clipboard and the shortcut is consumed.
+Only if nothing handles `copy:` does it call `onCopyFallback`, which writes the full response to the pasteboard.
+The SwiftUI copy button's `.keyboardShortcut("c", modifiers: .command)` was removed — it short-circuited the responder chain and prevented partial copies.
+- **Click-off behaviour.** `FloatingPanelController` observes `NSWindow.didResignKeyNotification` on the panel.
+On each resignKey (after hopping one runloop tick so `NSApp.keyWindow` is settled) it branches on `settings.panelClickOffBehavior`: *stay on top* is a no-op, *recede to background* lowers `panel.level` to `.normal`, *close* dismisses the panel.
+Same-app resignKey (another of our windows took focus) is always ignored so Settings doesn't trip it.

 Note: under `.accessory` policy the macOS top menu bar still belongs to whatever app was previously frontmost — accessory apps do not get a menu bar.
 That's why the panel itself surfaces a gear (⌘,) for Settings and the status-bar icon menu carries the rest of the app commands.

+**Hotkey handler registration.** `KeyboardShortcuts.onKeyDown(for:)` is *additive* — calling it twice for the same `Name` installs two handlers, and the library has no public per-name handler-removal API. `HotkeyManager.syncPresetHotkeys(...)` therefore calls `KeyboardShortcuts.removeAllHandlers()` first, then re-registers the global and per-preset handlers in one go.
+Any caller that wants to change bindings must go through `syncPresetHotkeys(...)`.
+The subscription to `presetStore.$presets` uses `.dropFirst()` so the synchronous current-value emission doesn't double-register at launch.
+Missing this detail previously caused per-preset hotkeys to fire multiple times per keypress, presenting the panel concurrently and appearing to crash the app.

 ## Storage layout